ghluka/roblox-serverside/README.md

 This will be prompted to you from the command line and will be stored in the file `cookie.pkl`.

-## 🧪 Developing on production

-The [`/src/CNAME`](/src/CNAME) file allows you to edit the domain while testing, you should have it on `localhost:5000` if you want to test, however, after you commit there is a safeguard put in place that sets it back to the production default.

-If you accidentally commit after modifying the CNAME property, don't worry about it, just make sure you fetch and pull the repository.

 ## 🛡️ Prometheus Setup

 Download [prometheus-windows.zip](https://github.com/prometheus-lua/Prometheus/releases/tag/v0.2.6) and put it in the [`/src/prometheus`](/src/prometheus) directory.

-If Prometheus is present, then the backdoor script will be automatically obfuscated when fetched, otherwise it won't be obfuscated.
+If Prometheus is present, then the admin script will be automatically obfuscated when fetched, otherwise it won't be obfuscated.

 ### ⚙️ Editing Prometheus configuration